 Since Pytka and the shooting crew were crowded up around the valet dropoff JoeProps and I snuck out toward the street and sat down on a ground in front of a decorative marble wall – the street was 12 feet in front of us, cars whizzing back and forth.
 We hung out and talked about shows we’d worked on, television, local gossip, anything we could think of to kill time.
 It was nice and it lasted, oh, say about ten minutes.

-As we sat shooting the bridge, we were suddenly startled by this white haired guy lunging into view right beside us.
+As we sat shooting the breeze, we were suddenly startled by this white haired guy lunging into view right beside us.
 He was walking backwards with his hands held up in front of him, fingers extended to form a rudimentary rectangular film frame; a sure sign of a Director!

 Of course it was Pytka.
 The guy who screamed at people and sent them home.